duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 Author: Johannes Boghaert - ETHZ

-Maintainers: Johannes Boghaert - ETHZ
+Maintainer: Johannes Boghaert - ETHZ

 This section of the book will introduce the architecture API in Duckietown.
 The architecture API is a Docker module that will be running by default on any device in Duckietown.
 Through HTTP requests and JSON response messages, the system architecture of a fleet or single robot can be controlled and monitored.

-See also: a more detailed overview and design approach to the architecture API can be found in the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API).
+A more detailed overview and design approach to the architecture API can be found in the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API).

 <minitoc/>

 ## Introduction {#introduction-architecture-api}
 Before moving to the details of the architecture API, the following definitions and naming conventions should be familiarized by the reader:

-- module: a Docker container
+- module: a Docker container.
 - configuration: the system architecture (replacing demo and stack) of a device or fleet, could be lane-following, obstacle-avoidance, localization, etc.
-- robot: any Duckietown device
+- robot: any Duckietown device.
-- fleet: a series of Duckietown devices, not necessarily of the same type
+- fleet: a series of Duckietown devices, not necessarily of the same type.

 The architecture API is a module running on any Duckietown device (i.e. it is uniform in its design).
 The module uses the [DockerClient function](https://docker-py.readthedocs.io/en/stable/client.html) to manage the configuration of the host